imrulo/lat.eth/README.md

 - **[Interactive Visuals](visuals/)** - Charts and flowcharts

 ## Project Overview
-**LAT.ETH Cultural Defense Initiative** (led by imrulo.eth) is seeking funding from the ENS DAO to organize **20 interactive Latin dance workshops** in Serbia over 5 months, with integrated ENS ecosystem onboarding specifically designed to **evangelize ENS to Latinos across the Balkans**.
+**LAT.ETH Cultural Defense Initiative** (led by imrulo.eth) is seeking funding from the ENS DAO to organize **20 interactive Latin dance workshops** in Serbia over 5 months, with integrated ENS ecosystem onboarding specifically designed to **advance ENS adoption among Latinos across the Balkans**.
 This pilot project in Serbia will establish a scalable model for expansion to Croatia, Bosnia, Montenegro, Albania, Macedonia, and Kosovo.

 ## Cultural Mission
 This is not just another ENS onboarding project.
-This is a **regional evangelization initiative** that uses blockchain technology to:
+This is a **regional adoption initiative** that uses blockchain technology to:
-- **Evangelize ENS** to Latinos across the Balkans, starting with Serbia
+- **Advance ENS adoption** among Latinos across the Balkans, starting with Serbia
 - **Preserve Spanish language** in the digital age
 - **Strengthen Latino identity** through web3 technology
 - **Connect Spanish speakers** to their cultural heritage